-- 17.17 A Head of Department or a Head of School may grant leave to members of Academic Staff in that Department/School to enable them to attend conferences, courses or similar meetings connected with their work.
-Leave will normally be granted without reduction in salary and allowances, for periods of up to two weeks in the semesters and up to one month in vacations, in any one academic year.
-Applications for leave on different terms may be considered by the Vice-Chancellor at the request of the Head of Department or the Head of School. - 17.18 A Head of Department or Head of School may grant leave for Exchange Visits for periods not normally exceeding twelve months between members of staff and members of the staff of other institutions at home or abroad for the purpose of teaching or research.
-Any member of staff wishing to participate in such an exchange programme shall submit an application in writing to their Head of Department or Head of School.
+- 17.18 A Head of Department or Dean or Faculty or School may grant leave for Exchange Visits for periods not normally exceeding twelve months between members of staff and members of the staff of other institutions at home or abroad for the purpose of teaching or research.
+Any member of staff wishing to participate in such an exchange programme shall submit an application in writing to their Head of Department.
 Leave for an exchange visit will normally be granted subject to the conditions that no salary or other allowances will be payable by the University to the member of staff during the period of such visits. - 17.19 The Council may grant special leave to any member of staff for such purposes and for such periods and subject to such conditions as to salary and allowances as the Council may determine.